 BrownTown on BrownTown.
 The gang reflects on 2018 as well as the very inception the podcast to remember the good, the bad, and the ugly.
-With the help of audio engineer and dearest friend Genta Tamashiro, BrownTown raises a glass with all of you as we look back at some of the realest moments with some of the dopest people around.
+With the help of audio engineer and dearest friend Genta Tamashiro, BrownTown raises a glass with all of you as they look back at some of the realest moments with some of the dopest people around.
 Here's to 2019!

 Born and raised in Denver, Colorado, Genta is a creative devotee of the artistic community.
 He attended the specialized magnet school Denver School of the Arts for middle and high school, which gave him a solid foundation in musical performance and theory as well as an introduction into audio engineering.
 After spending some time at the University of Hawai’i at Manoa, Genta moved to Chicago to pursue a career in audio engineering where he received a Bachelor of Arts in Audio Design and Production from Columbia College in 2015.
 Through his freelance audio work, he has traveled around the country and the world with notable artists such as the Becca Kaufman Orchestra, The Way Down Wanderers, and Masego.
 When he is not running the sound for a band somewhere, you can find him producing his own music or editing podcasts for SoapBox and other creative organizations.
 Listen to more about this life, work, and perspectives on hip-hop in Episode 5 - Hip-Hop in the Age of Spin.

 BrownTown on BrownTown.
 The gang reflects on 2018 as well as the very inception the podcast to remember the good, the bad, and the ugly.
-With the help of audio engineer and dearest friend Genta Tamashiro, BrownTown raises a glass with all of you as we look back at some of the realest moments with some of the dopest people around.
+With the help of audio engineer and dearest friend Genta Tamashiro, BrownTown raises a glass with all of you as they look back at some of the realest moments with some of the dopest people around.

 Throughout the conversation, the group discusses our amazing guests, Chi DNA (a SoapBox film and multimedia project) branded episodes, past live recording events, the inner-workings of creating the podcast from scratch as well as David, Caullen, and Genta's thoughts on particular episodes.
 Listen and rejoice as we look to bigger and better things come 2019!